midl-dev/midl-website.github.io/msa.md

 ---
 layout: default
 title: MIDL.dev Legal
-subTitle: Master Service Agreement
+subTitle: Master Services Agreement
 ---

 <h1 id="MSA0"></h1>

-### MIDL.dev Master Service Agreement
+### MIDL.dev Master Services Agreement

 This Master Services Agreement (“MSA” or “GSA”) is between MIDLDEV OÜ, and the customer ordering the Services (“Customer”, “Client”, or “you”) each a “party” and together the “parties”.